 - The deadbolt rubs against the strike plate

-- You needed to jiggle your old key to lock or unlock your door
+- You need to jiggle your old key to lock or unlock your door

 - You need to push or pull the door after you’ve closed it in order to engage the lock